4so-fourseasons/react-redux-cookiecutter/README.md

 This project includes quite a few opinionated settings which where made according to our own guidelines.
 Therefore this template includes:

+* React as view-library
+* Redux for state management
+* Redux-loop for sideeffects
+* Reselect for selector memoization
+* Styled-components for component level CSS styling
+* Axios for request handling
 * Webpack as module bundler, dev server and build tool
 * Babel for ES6 and Flow transpilation
 * Flow as type-checker